ramlaxman/Tech-Writer-Portfolio/Developer and Configuration Guides/Install Jekyll on Windows in 15 minutes.md

 ### Installation Steps

 1. Download and install `Ruby + Devkit latest version (x64).exe` installer for Jekyll installation.
+2. Just press `Enter` when ask for option to install rtsi installer.

-2. Install the jekyll and bundler gems.
+3. Install the jekyll and bundler gems.
     ```
     gem install jekyll bundler
     ```
-3. Create a new Jekyll site at `./myblog`.
+4. Create a new Jekyll site at `./myblog`.
     ```
     jekyll new myblog
     ```
     ![](https://github.com/ramlaxman/Tech-Writer-Portfolio/raw/main/Developer%20and%20Configuration%20Guides/Jekyll%20install%20steps/jek-1.PNG)
-4. Change into your new directory.
+5. Change into your new directory.
     ```
     cd myblog
     ```
-5. Build the site and make it available on a local server.
+6. Build the site and make it available on a local server.
     ```
     bundle exec jekyll serve
     ```